How Women's World Cup quarter-finalists shape up

 World Cup 2023 top scorer: Amanda Ilestedt (three goals)

-The USA may not have been at their best at this Women's Word Cup but for Sweden to see off the world number one team and defending champions in the last 16 is a very eye-catching result.
+The USA may not have been at their best at this Women's World Cup but for Sweden to see off the world number one team and defending champions in the last 16 is a very eye-catching result.

 They certainly rode their luck at times but Zecira Musovic produced some hugely impressive saves that saw her named the player of the match, and she could be the difference once again if Sweden are to overcome Japan.